carriequackenbush/carriequackenbush.github.io/_posts/2025-06-01-pwntopiashl.md

 It asked where I wanted to go next and I chose to check for obfuscation.

 It did not find any obfuscation, stripping, or packing.

+Next it offered to disassemble or decompile it, and I didn't expect much as it always says it doesn't have access to gdb or Ghidra.